p33r-positron/DisKord/README.md

 Just drag and drop a `.diskord` file on diskord.exe, or use `node diskord.js <file.diskord>`.
 Use --help to know more.

+### How to use it - Config

+There are two config files that are given with DisKord, `configwin32.json` and `configlinux.json`.
+By default, DisKord will use config.json, and if it does not find it, it will use configPLATFORM.json where PLATFORM is one of these values:
+`'aix', 'darwin', 'freebsd','linux', 'openbsd', 'sunos', 'win32'`
+If you use Microsoft Windows, I recommend using `DisKord_win32_7za_wget` which gives you everything you need.
+If you use GNU/Linux, you should either install p7zip or modify the config.
+You can modify the config, e.g. to replace wget by curl or 7zip by something else.

 ## How it works

 A `.diskord` file just contains base64 text in this form: